State releases standardized test scores; Charlotte mostly above average

 Staff Writer

-Charlotte County students met or exceeded most state averages on standardized test scores in 2019.
+Charlotte County students met or exceeded most state averages on standardized test scores released recently.

 Test scores are based on a five-point scale.
 Students who received a 3 or above passed.

-While most of the news was good, Charlotte County saw big drops on passing percentages for the Algebra end of course exams, with a decrease of 9 points from the previous year, and in science grade 5 exams, down 11 points.
+While most of the news was good, Charlotte County saw big drops on passing percentages for the Algebra end-of-course exams, with a decrease of 9 points from the previous year, and in science grade 5 exams, 11 points.

-“Whether they’re up or down is not relevant, because it’s a whole different group of kids,” said Charlotte County Schools spokesperson Mike Riley.
+“Whether they’re up or down is not relevant, because it’s a whole different group of kids,” said spokesperson for Charlotte County Schools Mike Riley.

 Riley added the district always thought the best way to measure a student’s growth would be to test them at the beginning of the year and again at the end.